Frédéric Bourdin: Personal life

 On 8 August 2007, Bourdin married a French woman named Isabelle after a year-long courtship.
 The couple reside in France with their five children.
 On 23 March 2017, Bourdin made a Facebook post stating that Isabelle had left him for another man, claiming she had been unhappy for 10 years and very unhappy in recent months.
-He claims that she left him with their children.
-The status of Isabelle and the children is currently unknown.

-According to The Daily Mirror, Bourdin claimed that he would "never impersonate anyone again".
+According to The Daily Mirror, Bourdin claimed in 2012 that he would "never impersonate anyone again".
 Bourdin was interviewed in 2008 by David Grann, a staff writer for The New Yorker.
 After Isabelle gave birth to their first child, Bourdin contacted Grann and told him that the child was a girl.
 Grann then asked if Bourdin had become a new person now that he was a father and a husband, to which Bourdin replied, "No, this is who I am."

 Depictions in the media

-Aired on 6 January 2009, Law & Order: Special Victims Unit episode "Stranger" (Season 10, Episode 11) fundamentally resembles Bourdin moving into a family's home by impersonating their missing son Nicholas Barclay, living in their home for some time before eventually being discovered as well as coming forward with allegations of his own abuse when confronted in court.
-While the fictional episode changes the names and sexes of the base characters, the situational elements remain parallel in their similarities.
-The story formula (along with its resemblance to Bourdin) was later largely reused in the 25 October 2017 episode "Complicated" (Season 19, Episode 5).

 In 2010, a fictionalized account of the Nicholas Barclay case was brought to theaters under the title The Chameleon, by French director and screenwriter Jean-Paul Salomé.
 Bourdin – renamed Fortin in the film – was portrayed by Canadian actor Marc-André Grondin.
 The film was adapted from Le Caméléon, Christophe D'Antonio's authorized biography of Bourdin.
 It premiered at the 2010 Tribeca Film Festival.

 The Imposter, a documentary about Bourdin's impersonation of Nicholas Barclay, premiered at the Sundance Film Festival in January 2012.